Constitution of Student Government Association

 It will be the purpose of the Election Committee to establish election proceedings, policies affecting candidates, rules and regulations.
 All interpretation of said policies and SGA Constitutional challenges will be handled by this Committee.
 Additionally, this Committee will oversee budget and distribution of monies, determine dates and times of election proceedings and all other aspects of election process.

-2. The minimum qualifications for candidates for the three elective offices are as follows: To be a candidate, a student
+2. The minimum qualifications for candidates for the elective offices are as follows: To be a candidate, a student

 1. must be a currently enrolled student;